Quick overview

 How to deal with loud neighbours

-Legend has it that Mikuláš Dačický of Heslov disturbed his neighbours in Kutná Hora in the 16th century with drinking and loud singing, even from the local cloakroom for noblemen.
+Legend has it that in the 16th century, Mikuláš Dačický of Heslov disturbed his neighbours in Kutná Hora by drinking and singing loudly, even from the local cloakroom for the nobility.
 And he was suspected of murder.
 That is, until he was banned from visiting the prison after numerous complaints.

 However, loud neighbours can spoil an otherwise pleasant home even in the 21st century.
-But sometimes they are unaware of the noise they are making, and a friendly chat is all that is needed.
-Most of the time, however, it is not that simple, and despite numerous warnings, the neighbours still make noise.
+But sometimes they are unaware of the noise they are making, and a friendly word of advice is all that is needed.
+Most of the time, however, it is not that simple, and despite numerous warnings, problem neighbours still make noise.
 At this point, many people decide to resort to various methods such as switching off fuses, playing loud music or deciding that it is the best time to learn to play the violin.
 However, this is not a long-term solution.
+You might consider, for example, soundproofing your home to help reduce the noise level at least partially.

-The first, fairly straightforward situation is disturbing the peace at night.
-Nighttime is the time set aside for restful sleep and is from 10pm to 6am.
+The first, fairly straightforward situation is disturbing the night.
+Night-time is the time set aside for restful sleep and is from 10pm to 6am.
 During these hours, people must not make excessive noise and disturb others.
 The municipality may also regulate the night-time quiet hours, but only for exceptional cases.

 Another situation may be frequent noise from neighbours during daytime hours.
 You are protected in this case too.
 There are so-called immission limits, which determine what level of noise from neighbours is still acceptable and what is not.